 As lessons progress, however, students begin learning the basics on the staff, and their pieces sound pretty...basic.
 They realize that they have to work to make their piano pieces sound good, and just want to sound good without the work that goes into it.
 This is much like the time where children are learning to read.
 At first it's fun to learn the letters, but when they come to the point where they are highly encouraged to begin reading, they suddenly decide that they don't need to learn to read, after all; it's too much work.
 This time in piano lessons (especially when students start reading steps and skips on the staff) is often where students plateau or start to lose interest.
 Parents may help at home by encouraging and supporting their child's practice, and teaching them about short-term and long-term goals.
 I, as a teacher, really encourage note reading, because that is one basic step that is foundational to all future years of piano lessons and their enjoyment of music, in general.
 I often add a special "fun book" of familiar pieces to help motivate students at this time.
 Other times, especially with transfer students, we will try a whole new method to get another perspective and another try at how to read notes.

 It usually gets better, though!
 After students get over the "hump" of learning basic note reading--differentiating steps, skips, and repeats well, they begin to "get it" and start to enjoy the sound of the music they're making and start going up in both motivation and progress.
 This is akin to the time when students have learned their letters in school, learned basic words, and suddenly understand how to read basic books.
 Reading is suddenly fun, and they want to read more and more books!
+(Side note: Kids who don't practice regularly sometimes never master note reading.
+They really need to do it every day to push through this phase.)

 Some students keep going "up" at this point, reading more and more difficult pieces, and some slump and plateau again, and this cycle keeps repeating itself over and over through the years of piano lessons.
 This is how it is with learning many skills--especially academic ones such as reading, writing and arithmetic.
 How many times has your child wanted to just give up on those, and you kept persevering, knowing the final payoff will be extremely beneficial to them?